A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 The story unfolds slowly, in an almost gossipy manner.
 There are new facts, new parables, new characters and many, many women who follow Jesus.
 Some pages are written in a rather inappropriately and recall certain descriptions and scenes from modern romance novels.
 A few examples of this include the confession made to Mary by a certain Aglae, a woman of loose morals (Vol I, p.790 and following), the rather less than edifying story found on p.387 and following of Vol I, and a dance performed – certainly not modestly –for Pilate in the Praetorium.
 (Vol IV, p.75).
 And this point provokes a particular reflection: This work, by its very nature and in accordance with the intentions of the author and publisher, could easily fall into the hands of women religious and students in their universities.
 Should that occur, it would be difficult to avoid the spiritual danger or damage that could be caused by reading passages of the kind cited above.

 [5] "Gossipy", "rather inappropriate", "less than edifying".
 The author is continuing to offer subjective impressions which have no relevancy in determining the authenticity of alleged apparitions.
 A decree of condemnation is very serious matter, and demands a high caliber of scholarship and dispassionate analysis with relevant evidence.
 The letter mentions no investigation into the life of the visionary (because none was made at the time) -- a necessary prerequisite according to the Church's own criterion for judging alleged apparitions.
 Nothing is said of her moral character, and her docility to Church authority, her desire to remain unknown, or the spiritual fruits of the work.
 Nor does it demonstrate any theological errors, for which it purports there are many.
 Instead, the letter focuses principally on style and emotional value (difference of style is expected between twentieth century woman--with a keen attention to detail--and first century man), detailing scenes that make the author uncomfortable.
-Certainly there were times when the Apostles too were uncomfortable, face to face with the misery of the human condition; murderers, adulterers, prostitutes.
+Certainly there were times when the Apostles too were uncomfortable, face to face with the misery of the fallen human condition; murderers, adulterers, prostitutes.
 What is important is that in every one of these scenes, a greater moral message is always conveyed.

 Specialists in biblical studies will no doubt find many historical and geographical blunders [6], and the like.
 But this being a ... romance, these inventions obviously serve to enhance the picturesque and dramatic qualities of the book.
 But, in the midst of so much ostentatious theological culture, one may pick up a few... pearls that hardly shine for their Catholic orthodoxy.
 Here and there, on the subject of the sin of Adam and Eve, an opinion is expressed that is rather uncommon and inaccurate.
 [7]